flesler/config-node/README.md

 ## Similar Projects

+- [flatiron/nconf](https://github.com/flatiron/nconf) - If you need all that, this one is the best.
+It has it all.
 - [lorenwest/node-config](https://github.com/lorenwest/node-config) - It's good, but too complex for me.
 I'd never need things like file watching(use nodemon).
 - [dominictarr/config-chain](https://github.com/dominictarr/config-chain) - Very cool one, too complex for most simple cases
 - Feel free to suggest others, these are the ones I found and used for inspiration